microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![ArcBox client desktop](arcbox-client-desktop.png)

-6. Once the logon script execution is complete, click on **Hyper-V Manager** icon on the desktop to see nested SQL Server VMs setup for the labs.
+6. Once the logon script execution is complete, click on the **Hyper-V Manager** icon on the desktop to see nested SQL Server VMs setup for the labs.

   ![ArcBox client logon script complete](arcbox-client-logn-script-complete.png)

 ### (Option 2) Using Azure Bastion

-1. In Azure portal, go to ArcSql-Levelup resource group and open ArcBox-Client VM.
+1. In the Azure portal, go to _ArcSql-Levelup_ resource group and open _ArcBox-Client_ VM.

   ![ArcBox client VM from bastion deployment](arcbox-client-bastion-vm-resource.png)